-10.7 Covering Physicians
+10.7 Covering physicians

-During a provider's absence or unavailability, he or she needs to arrange for coverage for his or her members.
+During a provider's absence or unavailability, they need to arrange for coverage for their members.
 The provider will either:

-- Make arrangements with one or more network providers to provide care for his or her patients. - Make arrangements with another similarly licensed and qualified provider with appropriate medical staff privileges at the same network hospital or medical group, as applicable, to provide care to the members in question.
+- Make arrangements with one or more network providers to provide care for their patients. - Make arrangements with another similarly licensed and qualified provider with appropriate medical staff privileges at the same network hospital or medical group, as applicable, to provide care to the members in question.

-The covering provider will agree to the terms and conditions of the network provider agreement, including any applicable limitations on compensation, billing and participation.
+The covering provider will agree to the terms and conditions of the network provider agreement, including any applicable limitations on compensation, billing, and participation.
 Providers will be solely responsible for a non-network provider's adherence to such provisions.
 Providers will be solely responsible for any fees or monies due and owed to any non-network provider providing substitute coverage to a member on the provider's behalf.

-10.8 Credentialing and Recredentialing
+10.8 Credentialing and recredentialing